 The metaverse provides a dynamic platform for retailers to launch new products with virtual fanfare and interactive showcases.
 Retailers can create buzz around product launches through virtual events and experiences.
 The Uffizi Galleries in Florence, Italy, started exploring NFTs and the metaverse to digitize and showcase their art collection to a global audience.

 Lately, crypto and blockchain technology have successfully bagged billions of dollars from investors.
 The technologies can further enable all payment gateways within the setup of the metaverse.
 Blockchain technology is also expected to assist users in building a consistent identity across the metaverse atmosphere.
 For instance, while traveling from the Roblox universe to the Fortnite game, the user can maintain a consistent identity.

 Brian Biggott, co-founder of social metaverse startup Octi says that there could be innovative ways to conduct commercial activities using the metaverse.
 The social experience could be made unique by using AR technology for buying and selling goods.

-Established companies have been already adapted the metaverse for their own branding.
+Established companies have already adopted the metaverse for their own branding.
 Crunchbase database has 150 enterprises with the metaverse in their company description.
 These companies rose just under USD100 million through various funding sources.
 Companies such as GuildFi, Uplad, and Inworld AI have already invested in virtual characters, NFT metaverse, and gaming platforms.
-Depending on the funds you have or arrange (bootstrap or crowd), you can venture into the metaverse.
+Depending on the funds you have or arrange (bootstrap or crowd), you can venture into the Metaverse.